top of page

 High School Seniors

-This summer Berkeley High School students, Sanam Rozycki-Shah and Annika Miles-Wang, collaborated with the Ahimsa Collective and the Law and Social Justice program at Berkeley High to co-create a six day intensive internship for 12 High School Seniors.
+In the summer of 2023, Berkeley High School students Sanam Rozycki-Shah and Annika Miles-Wang collaborated with The Ahimsa Collective and the Law and Social Justice program at Berkeley High to co-create a six-day intensive internship for 12 High School Seniors.
+We hope to offer a second summer internship program in 2025.

-The intention of the internship is for young adults who show a commitment to social justice to understand the impact of violence, the prison system and mass incarceration on people and communities.
-In this intensive, interns interacted in a meaningful way with survivors of severe harm, formerly incarcerated people, leaders in the field of restorative and transformative justice and criminal justice reform, and community based organizations deeply entrenched in these issues.
+The intention of the internship is for young adults who show a commitment to social justice to understand the impact of violence, the prison system, and mass incarceration on people and communities.
+In this intensive, interns interacted meaningfully with survivors of severe harm, formerly incarcerated people, leaders in restorative and transformative justice and criminal justice reform, and community-based organizations deeply entrenched in these issues.
 They learned about philanthropy and how to support this kind of work.

 Some questions driving the internship were:

-Please reach out to contact@ahimsacollective.net if you are a rising or graduating senior in the Bay Area interested in this internship.
+Please reach out to us at contact@ahimsacollective.net if you are interested in learning more.